-HDPE is relatively lightweight when compared to alternative materials; however, unloading and handling can still be dangerous.
+HDPE and HP are relatively lightweight when compared to alternative materials; however, unloading and handling can still be dangerous.
 Lifting smaller diameter (4"-18") pipe can typically be done by hand on either end of the pipe as shown in Figure 2.

-Figure 2 - Lifting Small Diameter (<18") Pipe
+Figure 2: Lifting Small Diameter (<18") Pipe